 Close to Ponte dell’Accademia, one of the four bridges crossing the canal grande, there is an occupied building, abandoned for years and ex-property of Ca’ Foscari university.

 Every time I come here I find mothers and their children, students, improvising musicians, artists and more; it’s easy to discuss and have fun with random people.
-During the Biennale Ca’ Bembo even becomes an exhibition space, and generally it is possible to plan conferences, movie projections, little concerts and cultural dates.
-There are also aperitifs and classes in different languages
+During the Biennale Ca’ Bembo, it even becomes an exhibition space, and generally it is possible to plan meetings, movie projections, little concerts and cultural events.
+Aperitifs and language classes are part of the schedule too.

-Ca’ Bembo is a reference point of the city, it is open to everybody and it offers its spaces asking back only respect and collaboration.
-If you need a rest from a hard day chillin’ a bit under the trees Ca’ Bembo will welcome you!
+Ca’ Bembo is open to everybody and it offers its spaces asking back only respect and collaboration.
+If you are having a hard day walking through Venice’s streets, chillin’ a bit under the trees of Ca’ Bembo is what you need!